-If you have a physical disability, learning disability or mental health condition, you can get extra support when applying for a benefit from Social Security Scotland.
+If you’re disabled you can get extra support to understand and apply for benefits from Social Security Scotland.

-The support you'll get will be from a person known as an advocate.
+You’ll get support from a person known as an advocate.

 What an advocate does

-An advocate will listen to you and try to understand your point of view and what you want to happen.
+The advocate will try to understand your point of view and what you want to happen.

 They can help you to: